 If you want a supportive and ethically sourced yoga block, check out the Manduka Cork.
-This block is comprised of a renewable and non-toxic material — Cork Oak tree bark.
-It offers great stability, has wonderfully molded corners, and is a standard size (4" x 6" x 9").
-It stood up to several weeks of practice, and the cork exterior didn't show any visible wear, nor any signs of water or sweat accumulation.
+This block is comprised of a renewable and non-toxic material — cork oak tree bark.
+It offers great stability, has wonderfully molded corners, and is a standard size (9" x 6" x 4").
+It stood up to all our practice sessions easily — the cork exterior didn't show any visible wear, nor any signs of water or sweat accumulation.
 Manduka's suggested cleaning method is to do a simple wipe-down with a disinfectant.
 The cork exterior's fine grain makes the surface easy to clutch with sweaty hands without being sticky, so you stay balanced as the temperature rises during your practice.
 The tight compression of the cork fiber ensures the surface of the block stays firm to the touch.

-Unsurprisingly, the Manduka is one of the heavier blocks that we tested.
-This comes in handy to help keep it firmly in place, but if you need something more lightweight during your flow, the weight might be a hindrance.
+Unsurprisingly, the Manduka Cork is one of the heavier blocks that we tested.
+This comes in handy to help keep it firmly in place, but if you need something lighter during your flow, the weight might be a hindrance.
 Some poses feel a bit difficult with the harsh edges and heavier weight of this block.
 If you are still new to your yoga practice or suffer from tender joints, the tightly-bound cork might be too much for you.
-Until you've taken some time to get used to the intense sensation — or if you're just on the sensitive side, you might prefer a foam material for your block.
-This block has everything we are looking for — durability, stability, and no odd or toxic smells.
-This prop from Manduka is constructed to be durable, stable, and easily maintained to help you along with your journey to gain deeper postures.
+Until you've taken some time to get used to the intense sensation, or if you're just on the sensitive side, you might prefer a foam material for your block.
+However, for the slightly more experienced yogi, this block has everything we look for — durability, stability, and no odd or toxic smells.

 Options: None, only comes in one color, price is for 1 block

-Healthyoga offers a package that includes two blocks and a yoga strap, a welcome addition to our prop collection.
-Even after years of teaching, it is still rare to find blocks with such a thin profile.
+This package from Heathyoga includes two blocks and a yoga strap — a welcome addition to any prop collection.
+Even after years of teaching, it is still rare to find blocks with the thinner profile these offer.
 We were pleased with this size when working through more delicate backbend variations and mid-range lunge poses.
 We typically don't use more than a single block during practice, but the nonconforming shape of the Heathyoga made us appreciate the matching set.
-These blocks are comprised of a high-density EVA foam that allows for a solid base and sweat-repelling exterior.
-They're the most durable EVA foam blocks we tested — like most things, they can be damaged with force, but you can rest assured that fingernails aren't going to leave a mark on these blocks.
-The rounded corners on this 3" x 9" x 6" brick add a lovely touch of compassion during difficult postures, and the high-density foam creates a tougher-than-average yet still-forgiving block.
+These blocks are comprised of a high-density EVA foam that allows for a solid base and sweat-repelling exterior — they're the most durable EVA foam blocks we tested.
+Like most things, they can be damaged with force, but you can rest assured that fingernails aren't going to leave a mark on these blocks.
+The rounded corners on this 9" x 6" x 3" brick add a lovely touch of compassion during difficult postures, and the high-density foam creates a tougher-than-average yet still-forgiving surface.

 Options: 6 colors, price is for 2 blocks and a strap